Do the benefits of volleyball ankle supports outweigh the expense? Many studies have compared taping versus bracing.

 Many ankle problems or sprains are more often than not the result of an inability to land properly.

 In sports, the majority of ankle sprains occur when landing from a jump, changing direction quickly, or moving from a higher surface to a lower surface.

 All these athletic movements are examples of where it's important to have the ability to efficiently decelerate your own force.

-exercises when training for volleyball is to increase our ability to
+training for volleyball is to increase our ability to absorb force.

 The more effective you are at absorbing an external force, the quicker you can overcome it.